David D. Barrett: Early life

 David Dean Barrett was born in Central City, Colorado.
 He enlisted in the United States Army in 1909 and served for three years.
-He then entered the University of Colorado, graduated when he was 23.
+He then entered the University of Colorado Boulder, graduating when he was 23.
 He taught high school English for the next two years, but when the United States entered the First World War, he reenlisted, earning a commission as a second lieutenant.
 However, he spent the war serving in the United States.

 He chose to make the military a career and volunteered to take part in the American expedition to Siberia to fight the Bolsheviks in 1920.
 Instead, his troopship was sent to the Insular Government of the Philippine Islands, where he spent the next four years.
 Barrett learned of an army program to train officers in foreign languages and signed up in hopes of traveling to Japan and learning its language.
 Disappointed once again, he was instead ordered to Beijing, China.